crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a race condition that could lead to stuck queries.
+One case this could occur is if a node was being stopped or crashed.

 - Fixed an issue that prevented queries on table functions from working if the cluster contains an expired license.